Shopping mall: Decline of shopping malls in the United States

 Thus, the number of dead malls increased significantly in the early 21st century.
 The economic health of malls across the United States has been in decline, as revealed by high vacancy rates.
 From 2006 to 2010, the percentage of malls that are considered to be "dying" by real estate experts (have a vacancy rate of at least 40%), unhealthy (20–40%), or in trouble (10–20%) all increased greatly, and these high vacancy rates only partially decreased from 2010 to 2014.
 In 2014, nearly 3% of all malls in the United States were considered to be "dying" (40% or higher vacancy rates) and nearly one-fifth of all malls had vacancy rates considered "troubling" (10% or higher).
 Some real estate experts say the "fundamental problem" is a glut of malls in many parts of the country creating a market that is "extremely over-retailed".
 By the time shopping mall operator Unibail-Rodamco-Westfield decided to exit the American market in 2022, the United States had an average of 24.5 square feet of retail space per capita (in contrast to 4.5 square feet per capita in Europe).

 In 2019, The Shops & Restaurants at Hudson Yards opened as an upscale mall in New York City with "a 'Fifth Avenue' mix of shops", such as H&M, Zara, and Sephora below them.
-This is one the first two malls built recently, along with American Dream in which both opened in 2019 since City Creek Center.
+This is one of the first two malls built recently, along with American Dream in which both opened in 2019 since City Creek Center.

 Online shopping has also emerged as a major competitor to shopping malls.
 In the United States, online shopping has accounted for an increasing share of total retail sales.
 In 2013, roughly 200 out of 1,300 malls across the United States were going out of business.
 To combat this trend, developers have converted malls into other uses including attractions such as parks, movie theaters, gyms, and even fishing lakes.
 In the United States, the 600,000 square foot Highland Mall will be a campus for Austin Community College.
 In France, the So Ouest mall outside of Paris was designed to resemble elegant, Louis XV-style apartments and includes 17,000 m2 of green space.
 The Australian mall company Westfield launched an online mall (and later a mobile app) with 150 stores, 3,000 brands and over 1 million products.